 Human behavior is both incredibly simple and amazingly complex.

 What we do, we do for reasons; and those reasons can be based on accurate interpretations of true information, or not.

-Here’s something I wrote in September, 2014 (while high and more than a little fed up with myself):
+Here’s something I wrote while high (and more than a little fed up with myself):

 “How dumb do I have to be to just keep giving myself up to this shit?

 “I can’t keep doing the same immature stuff anymore.